ssahussai/Doggie-Deck/README.md

 In this project I have created a modern full-stack reference app named DogCollector.

 ## User Stories
-* As a user (AAU), when I click the "View All My Dogs" link, I want to see a page listing all of my cats.
+* As a user (AAU), when I click the "View All My Dogs" link, I want to see a page listing all of my dogs with their name, age, breed, and a little description.
+*

 ## Technologies Used
 * Django